vallard/RotatingSubviews/README.md

 (sorry about the poor animated gif quality)
 ![Rotating View Gif](rs.gif)

+If you look closely you'll see that the subviews (First Label) and the 'One' and 'Two' rotate with the phone while the main view (Red with the white stripe) stays the same.

 ## More Explanation

 This particular applicationion is launched with a UITabBarController so